Liverpool Screen School

 Liverpool Screen School has two main research clusters – Journalism, Media and Communication, as well as Culture, Identity and Policy.
 Within these areas our research teams explore a range of fields, from film studies to best practice within journalism.

-Thanks to our blend of theory and practice, in the most recent research assessment (Research Excellence Framework 2014) 58% of our submitted work was rated as world leading or internationally recognised.
-In particular, the impact of our research into writing in prisons was noted for its excellence.
-Our work into journalism ethics has also gained an international reputation and informed the Leveson inquiry, which examined the culture, practices and ethics of the press.
+Thanks to our blend of theory and practice, in the most recent research assessment (Research Excellence Framework 2021) 54% of our submitted work was rated as world leading or internationally excellent.

-In addition to our achievements within research, our School is also known for the strong links we have forged with local, national and international companies and institutions, including the BBC, ITV, Trinity Mirror, Lime Pictures, Classic FM, ZUMC in Hangzhou and the Institute of the Arts, Barcelona.
-We also organize the Liverpool Film Seminar series and are involved in both Sound City, Doc/Fest and Edinburgh Fringe Festival.
+In addition to our achievements within research, our School is also known for the strong links we have forged with local, national and international companies and institutions, including the BBC, ITV, Reach Plc, Sky, Lime Pictures, Classic FM, ZUMC in Hangzhou and the Institute of the Arts, Barcelona.
+We also organise the Liverpool Film Seminar series and are involved in Doc/Fest and Edinburgh Fringe Festival.
 These partnerships offer a wealth of opportunities for both staff and students.

 of our Journalism students are in work or further study 6 months after graduation

-of our research was rated as world leading or internationally recognised (REF2014)
+of our research was rated as world leading or internationally excellent (REF2021)

 Our Creative Writing programme was the UK's 1st Single Honours Creative Writing course